What is fact and what is fiction in Netflix’s Prince Andrew film Scoop?

 The real Maitlis does have a whippet called Moody.
 And she did often bring him to work.
 As one BBC insider told the Daily Mail: “Emily loves that dog so much, and he would often be at her side when she came to work.
 It was just one of those things that happened.”

-But Moody the “newshound” and his constant presence at Maitlis’s side hasn’t always gone down well.
+But the constant presence of Moody the “newshound” at Maitlis’s side hasn’t always gone down well.
 In the summer of 2019, just months before the Newsnight interview, Maitlis was photographed with her laptop at a table on a GWR train with her whippet curled up on the seat beside her.
 “Newsnight’s Emily Maitlis slammed for letting dog sleep on seat of packed train” ran a Daily Mirror headline at the time.

 Maitlis nicknames the pooch “Moods” – and he can be seen all over her Instagram feed, enjoying wet walks on the beach.